nixworks/public/news/2006/11/9/index.md

 The new constitution marks a political defeat for Bakiyev, who had been wrestling for power with his parliamentary foes for most of 2006.[For background see the Eurasia Insight archive].
 Presidential

 ### [ United States general elections, 2006: Montana Senator Conrad Burns concedes his U.S. Senate race to Jon Tester. ](/news/2006/11/9/united-states-general-elections-2006-p-montana-senator-conrad-burns-concedes-his-u-s-senate-race-to-jon-tester.md)
-_Context: Conrad Burns, Jon Tester, Montana, U.S. Senate, United States Senate, United States general elections, 2006_
+_Context: Conrad Burns, Jon Tester, Montana, Senate, U.S. Senate, United States general elections, 2006_

 ### [ BP settles the last remaining lawsuit from the 2005 explosion at its Texas oil refinery that cost 15 lives. ](/news/2006/11/9/bp-settles-the-last-remaining-lawsuit-from-the-2005-explosion-at-its-texas-oil-refinery-that-cost-15-lives.md)
 _Context: BP, Texas, refinery_